Elkmont, Tennessee: Early pioneers

-The area known as Elkmont, Tennessee was initially inhabited by the First Peoples.
+The area known as Elkmont was initially inhabited by Native Americans.
 The first known permanent European inhabitants resided along Jakes Creek in the 1840s.
 The creek's namesake, Jacob Hauser (c.
-1791-1870), was probably the first to arrive.
-He was followed shortly thereafter by the family of David Ownby (1816-1889), who came to the area to search for gold.
+1791–1870), was probably the first to arrive.
+He was followed shortly thereafter by the family of David Ownby (1816–1889), who came to the area to search for gold.
 The small community that developed in the valley was known simply as "Little River".
 Like most Appalachian communities, the residents of Little River developed a subsistence agricultural economy.
 Most residents grew corn and apples and kept bees for honey.
 Several gristmills arose along Jakes Creek.

-Only two structures remain from the pioneer period in Elkmont— the Avent cabin (constructed c.
+Only two structures remain from the pioneer period in Elkmont: the Avent cabin (constructed c.
 1850) and the Levi Trentham cabin (constructed c.
 1830).
 Originally built by the Ownby family, the Avent cabin was sold in 1918 to the family of noted Nashville artist Mayna Avent, who used it as an art studio until 1940.
-The Levi Trentham cabin was originally located in the upper reaches of Jakes Creek, and moved to the Appalachian Club's Daisy Town section in 1932 for use as a guest house.
+The Levi Trentham cabin was originally located in the upper reaches of Jakes Creek and was moved to the Appalachian Club's Daisy Town section in 1932 for use as a guest house.

-Lem Ownby, David Ownby's legendary grandson, was born near Jakes Creek in 1889.
+Lem Ownby, David Ownby's grandson, was born near Jakes Creek in 1889.
 In 1908, Ownby and his father built a cabin about a mile or so above the confluence of Jakes Creek and Little River where Ownby lived for the rest of his life.
-Ownby obtained a lifetime lease when the national park was established, and for several decades afterward sold honey to hikers.
-Among those who paid Ownby a visit were Tennessee governor (and later U.S. senator) Lamar Alexander and U.S. Supreme Court justices Harry Blackmun and Potter Stewart.
-The Justices were visiting a prominent Knoxville lawyer, Foster Arnett, who wanted to introduce them to a real mountain man.
-Foster led the two Justices up the trail to meet Lem only to discover Lem would not meet the two men.
+Ownby obtained a lifetime lease when the national park was established, and for several decades afterward he sold honey to hikers.
+Among those who paid Ownby a visit were Tennessee Governor Lamar Alexander and U.S. Supreme Court Justices Harry Blackmun and Potter Stewart.
+The justices were visiting a prominent Knoxville lawyer, Foster Arnett, who wanted to introduce them to a real mountain man.
+Foster led the two justices up the trail to meet Lem only to discover Lem would not meet with the two men.
 When Foster knocked on Lem's door and announced that he had two Supreme Court Justices outside who wanted to meet him, Lem simply replied that they were not welcome to come in the cabin.
-Foster was very embarrassed while the two Justices folded over laughing.
-The two Justices loved that Lem had refused to meet them because he was the one person who would tell them no, something they seldom found.
-Reportedly the story was one shared for years among the Justices on the Supreme Court.
+The justices loved that Lem had refused to meet them because he was the one person who would tell them no, something they seldom found.
+Reportedly the story was one shared for years among the justices on the Supreme Court.
 Ownby died in 1984, the last of the park's lifetime lessees outside of Cades Cove.